Projects & Transformation

 I work with individuals and communities in transforming conflict through embodied awareness.
 Honoring the body as a site of spiritual knowing, I work as a consultant and bridge-builder, drawing on Design Thinking to foster dialogue, creativity, and relational wholeness.

-Additionally, I draw on contemplative movement, Theatre of the Oppressed, the Art of Ensoulment, Reiki, Yoga, Hypnotherapy, Motivational Interviewing, Emotional Freedom Technique, and neuroscience to cultivate self-awareness and empower personal and collective transformation.
+Additionally, I draw on contemplative movement, Theatre of the Oppressed, the Art of Ensoulment, Yoga, Motivational Interviewing, and neuroscience to cultivate self-awareness and empower personal and collective transformation.
 I am a strong advocate of Vipassana meditation as a foundational practice for transforming intra- and interpersonal conflict and cultivating deep, ethical, and embodied practice.

 I am a candidate for the Spring 2026 Master of Divinity, Master of Arts in Social Transformation, and Graduate Certificate in Sexuality and Religion.
 Read about the paths I am engaged in: Aligned Heart Path.